Your personal online brand is a fundamental part of any job hunt.

 In a nutshell, your personal online brand must be three “c’s”: clear, concise, and compelling.

-Our goal is to help you put forth a clear, consistent, and compelling brand that will stand out from the online crowd.
+Our goal with these 4 steps of brand building is to help you put forth a clear, consistent, and compelling online brand that will stand out from the crowd.

 1. Reflect on Your Personal Myth